 - For more information about reclaiming VAT, please visit the UK's official government website and consult with a tax professional.

-- While we try our best to stay up to date with changes in fee rules and structures, we make no guarantee our ebay fee calculator will always be accurate.
+- While we try our best to stay up to date with changes in fee rules and structures, estimated results are just estimates.
+They are not a guarantee of future results.
 It is your responsibility to conduct your own due diligence before making any business decision.
+Nothing here constitutes advice.

-- If you notice that the fees have changed or if you notice a major miscalculation or error with our ebay fee calculator, feel free to direct message us on twitter and let us know.
-However, if you have specific questions regarding ebay fees and your ebay account, please directly contact ebay support.
+- If you notice that the fees have changed or if you notice a major miscalculation or error with our calculator, feel free to direct message us on twitter and let us know.
+However, if you have specific questions regarding your ebay account, please directly contact ebay support.

 Investomatica Comment Policy